Seagate/halon/doc/hld/replication/hld.rst

 Default Paxos can get stuck forever in a chain of competing proposers vying for their proposal to get accepted by a majority.
-But this problem can be solved in practice by using adaptive timeouts[^4], by further assuming that clock drift on nodes is also bounded.
+But this problem can be solved in practice by using adaptive timeouts [4]_, by further assuming that clock drift on nodes is also bounded.

-[^4:] See Section 3 of “Paxos made moderately complex”.

 Replicated log
 --------------